Miguel Silveira: Fluminense

 In April 2019, aged just 16, Miguel was called up to train with the first team by manager Fernando Diniz.
 He made his professional debut on 6 June, coming on as a late substitute for Nino in a 2–2 away draw against Cruzeiro, for the year's Copa do Brasil; aged 16 years, two months and ten days, he became the youngest player to debut for Flu in the professional era, and the tenth overall.

 One day after his debut, Miguel signed his first professional contract with Fluminense, after agreeing to a three-year deal.
 He made his Série A debut on 15 July, replacing fellow youth graduate João Pedro late into a 1–1 home draw against Ceará.

 On 8 May 2021, Miguel took a legal action against Fluminense to rescind his contract, alleging unpaid wages.
 On 11 August, he was declared a free agent after winning the Court action; Fluminense also released a note stating that the club will appeal the decision.

 In September 2021, Miguel and Fluminense reached an agreement, with the club keeping 30% of the player's economic rights.

 Red Bull Bragantino

 On 24 September 2021, Red Bull Bragantino officially announced the signing of Miguel on a contract until December 2022.
 He only made his debut for the club the following 27 January, playing the last nine minutes in a 3–1 Campeonato Paulista away loss against Mirassol.

 Miguel scored his first senior goal on 6 February 2022, netting the opener in a 1–1 draw at Ferroviária.
 On 14 November, after featuring sparingly, he left the club after Braga announced that his contract would not be renewed.

+PFC Sochi

+On 22 February 2023, Miguel joined Russian Premier League club PFC Sochi.

+Albirex Niigata

+On 17 January 2025, it was announced that Miguel would be joining J1 League club Albirex Niigata for the 2025 season.